yiruyang2025/Multimodal_Cpp/README.md

-# An Explainable LLM for Disease Prediction (from Multimodal Data)
+# An Explainable LLM for Disease Prediction (from Multimodal Clinic Data)

 <br>